pdxiv/LuaScott/Adventure Editor Manual.md

 3) Each room has six values associated with it.
-These are the room numbers which are entered on a direction command (i. e.
-GO NORTH).
+These are the room numbers which are entered on a direction command (i.e. GO NORTH).
 These values should be legal room numbers (ADVEDIT won't let a bad number be entered).
 A zero is used if no exit is possible in that direction.